mvoidex/simple-log/README.md

     rule root $ use defaultPolitics,
     rule (absolute ["bar", "baz", "foo"]) $ low Trace]
 </pre>
-Politics will be changed only for scope "foo", which is nested directly in "baz", which is nested in "bar".
+Politics will be changed only for scope "foo", which is nested directly in "baz", which is nested in "bar", which is top scope.

 Another way to define rule is using special functions from "System.Log.Config" module:
 <pre>